Saturday, March 4, 2017

 ARE YOU A ‘DINGER?

-The Humdinger and the Half-Dinger are 7.1 and 3.5 mile-ish trail runs that have been designed to test your early season stamina while shaking off the early March cabin fever.
-What could be more fun than running around snowy and muddy central PA fields and forests with 600 or so costumed friends and family?
+The Humdinger Trail Races are designed to test your early season stamina while shaking off the cabin fever.
+What could be more fun than racing through snowy and muddy central PA fields and forests with 300 or so costumed friends and family?
 The ’Dingers are meant to be big on both fun and challenge.
-Whether you’re in it to win it or just to have fun with your friends, you’ll find a ‘Dinger that’s just right for you.
+Whether you’re up for roughly 5, 8 or 13 miles of early March trail running and you’re in it to win it or just have fun with your family and friends, we have a ‘Dinger for you!

-Join us at the Danville Borough Farm on the first Saturday of March to see if you just might be a ‘Dinger too!
+Join us at the Danville Borough Farm on March 4, 2017 to see if you just might be a ‘Dinger too!

 the ‘Pig Barn‘, State Hospital Dr, Danville, PA 17821 USA